-23UGLH 6.0 | ELIGIBILITY FOR PASSING A COURSE

-Award of Grades:

-- The University adopts absolute grading system wherein the marks are converted to grades, and every semester results will be declared with semester grade point average (SGPA) on successful completion of all courses of that semester. - 2) If there is no SEE for a course, then the CIE marks alone will be the basis for the determination of letter grade. - 3) Letter Grade Scheme for B.A.,LL.B (Hons) / B.B.A.,LL.B (Hons) & LL.B (3 Years). - 4) The total marks obtained by the student in CIE and SEE of a course is expressed as a percentage to compute the grade points and the letter grade is awarded as indicated in the table below:
+Private University Established in Karnataka State by Act No. 4 Section 5 23PGMD 6.0 ELIGIBILITY FOR PASSING A COURSE 23PGMD 6.1 Award of Grades: 1) The University adopts absolute grading system wherein the marks are converted to grades, and every semester results will be declared with semester grade point average (SGPA) on successful completion of all courses of that semester.
+2) The total marks obtained by the student in CIE and SEE of a course is expressed as a percentage to compute the grade points and the letter grade is awarded as indicated in the table below: 3) If there is no SEE for a course, then the CIE marks alone will be the basis for the determination of letter grade. ĺ